- Awara

 Taxation

-The personal income tax (for Russian residents, citizens, and foreigners) is a flat 13% for all levels of income.
 For non-residents (those who spend less than half the year in Russia) the rate is 30%, but a relevant double taxation treaty between Russia and a foreign state can entail a different rate.

 The employer must withhold the personal income tax and submit it to the tax authority.